algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 System Testing: To test the complete system as a whole.
 User Acceptance Testing (UAT): To validate the app with end users.

-The detailed testing strategy can be saw in the test plan: [HERE](../quality/test_plan.md)
+The detailed testing strategy can be seen in the test plan: [HERE](../quality/test_plan.md)

 ### 6.2 Tools

 Unit Testing: Mockito and JUnit for Flutter.
 CI/CD Testing: Automated testing using GitHub Actions.
-UAT: Test With random people in the street or uninvolved acquaintance.
+UAT: Test With random people in the street or uninvolved acquaintances.

 ## 7. Deployment